U1805/MuseDashRL/README.md

    pip install -r requirements.txt
    ```

-2. Make sure Muse Dash is installed, then launch the game on 1920*1080 and select the song that randomly play.
+2. Make sure Muse Dash is installed, then launch the game on 1920*1080 and select a song.
 Stop at the difficulty selection screen.

-3. Run the training script:
+3. Run the training script: ⏳DOING
    ```bash
    python dqn.py
    ```